Good drivers pay less for car insurance. Let's explore the discounts you can receive for maintaining a clean driving history.

 No matter which car insurance companies you're considering, having a good driving record can save you money on your insurance premium.
 Because of your good driving and claims history, you’re the ideal candidate for an insurance company.
 Still, you’re probably paying more for auto insurance than you might like.
 Let’s break down the best cheap car insurance companies for good drivers and some other ways to save.

 Even if you’re a good driver, your premium will vary depending on the company you select.
 Because insurance companies use different algorithms to determine your premium, there will always be some leeway.
-So, in order to determine which company has the cheapest car insurance quote, we created one user profile and examined it across the US.
-Here are the car insurance rates:
+In order to determine which company has the cheapest car insurance quote, we created one user profile and examined it in locations across the U.S. (methodology).

-As you can see, Nationwide is the cheapest car insurance for good drivers.
-However, the term "good driver" can vary from company to company, so use our data as a reference point and compare as many companies as possible for the best price.
+Nationwide is the cheapest car insurance for good drivers.
+However, the definition of the term "good driver" can vary from company to company.
+Use the above data as a reference point and compare as many companies as possible to find the best price.

 No matter how great of a driver you are, you’re probably paying more than you might want for your car insurance.
 So, using the car insurance companies we mentioned above, let’s explore some possible auto insurance discount options for which you could qualify.